utumno86/grab_bag/CompletionStatus.md

 "No records were processed in this file".
 As such, the descriptions listed are only logged for the .pdf files. )

+(Note: In the case of multiple .pdfs in a single .zip file (which we are set up to support, but which the client has never actually sent to us), each .pdf produces an individual error message indistinguishable from the case where it was the only .pdf in the.zip file.)

 1. ADD method
   - Success:
     -   Status: CompletedOK